 to <destinationConfig xmlns=""><directoryConfig><rootElementName>invoice</rootElementName><destination>C:\XML\Invoices</destination></directoryConfig><directoryConfig><rootElementName>order</rootElementName><destination>C:\XML\Orders</destination></directoryConfig></destinationConfig>

 For this sample, create 2 XML files in your Cobalt input directory.
-Create file
+Create file with a name of 'order.xml' and with the following contents:

 Create a second file with a name of 'invoice.xml' and with the following contents: